jc4p/frames-llm-docs/src/nextjs.md

-## Frame V2 Integration In NextJS
+## Mini Apps Integration In NextJS

-The goal of this document is to explain how to implement Frames V2 functionality in a NextJS app.
+The goal of this document is to explain how to implement Mini Apps functionality in a NextJS app.

 ### Installation

-The frame SDK is hosted at https://www.npmjs.com/package/@farcaster/frame-sdk and can be installed by:
+The Mini Apps SDK is hosted at https://www.npmjs.com/package/@farcaster/miniapp-sdk and can be installed by:

 ```
-npm: npm i @farcaster/frame-sdk
+npm: npm i @farcaster/miniapp-sdk
-yarn: yarn add @farcaster/frame-sdk
+yarn: yarn add @farcaster/miniapp-sdk
-bun: bun i @farcaster/frame-sdk
+bun: bun i @farcaster/miniapp-sdk
 ```

 ### Setup